erikafung/Emmy_predictor/README.md

 ```python
 python twint_tweet_retriever.py
 ```
 Use the following command to perform sentiment analysis on a labelled training data set of tweets and to generate rankings of the nominees based on four criteria.
 The name of the training data set is hard-coded as 'comedy_actress_weka.csv'.
-This program returns evaluation metrics for the sentiment analyzers on the training data set and rankings of the nominees based on four criteria.
+This program returns evaluation metrics and statistical tests for the sentiment analyzers on the training data set and rankings of the nominees based on four criteria.
 Spearman ranking correlation coefficient scores are also returned for each generated ranking, based on comparison with IndieWire's ranking for nominees in the outstanding lead actress in a comedy series category.
 The hard-coded IndieWire ranking can be replaced with another industry ranking when calculating the Spearman ranking correlation coefficient scores.

 ```python
 python textblob_swn_analysis.py